molgenis/NGS_DNA/docs/ngs-protocols.md

 ```
 bcftools annotate -x ^FORMAT/GT "${outputStep9_1ToSpecTree}" | awk 'BEGIN {OFS="\t"}{if ($0 !~ /^#/){split($10,a,"/"); print $1,$2,$3,$4,$5,$6,$7,a[1],a[2],$8}}' | sort -V > "${name}.splittedAlleles.txt"
 ```
-### Step 25a/b: Compressing sample and project vcf
+### Step 25a/b: Compressing sample and project VCF

-Compressing the vcfs.
+Compressing the VCFs.

 ### Step 26: Convert structural variants VCF to table